-The same routes used to smuggle wildlife across countries and continents are often used to smuggle weapons, drugs and people.
-Indeed, environmental crime often occurs hand in hand with other offences such as passport fraud, corruption, money laundering and murder.
+The same routes used to smuggle wildlife across countries and continents are often used to traffic weapons, drugs and people.
+Indeed, environmental crime often occurs hand in hand with other offences such as passport fraud, corruption, money laundering and even murder.

 Unlike the illegal trade in drugs and other illicit goods, natural resources are finite and cannot be replenished in a lab.
 As such, there is a sense of urgency to combat environmental crime.